The publisher/executive editor and

 of Congress, commissioned Stacy to help "build our website with a variety of

 on Jones' recording of the Bobby Braddock- Claude "Curly" Putman, Jr. copyright, He Stopped Loving Her Today.
-That same year the Country Music Foundation awarded me
+Also

 its collection.